arnoni/ml-with-public-knowledge/README.md

     * Set "covtype_flag" flag to False
     * Set "debug_flag" to False in run_on_dataset_isolet method.
     * The default setting is running on original features columns 37 and 102 separately.
 Both yielding accuracy improvemnts.
 Another option which is to conduct a longer experiment by looping through a subset of the 616 existing original features in the dataset and get classification results on each separately.
 Mind you this is a long wait running on a locally.
 Just comment/uncomment the required code following the "isolet_flag" if-condition
+    * The default settings is a test for adding aw_fronting feature which actually consists of 5 columns: aw_fronting_01_column, aw_fronting_02_column, aw_fronting_03_column, aw_fronting_04_column, aw_fronting_05_column.
+In the case you want to change the added-features you need to comment/uncommet in the code for adding the relevant feature for more details check: "Voicing_Effect_column", "pin_pen_merger_column", "General_American_column" for more options.

 Arnon.
 Department of Computer Science, Ben-Gurion University of the Negev, Beersheva, Israel